AndrVLDZ/crc-bot/README.md

 ## Features

-* Set currency pair and rounding mode
+* Setting the currency pair and rounding mode
-* Solve math expressions before converting
+* Solving a user-sent mathematical expressions before converting
-* Convert a sent via message value or result of a sent math expression
+* Converting a value sent via message or the result of a user-sent math expression
-* Send the exchange rate of selected currencies
+* Sending the exchange rate of the selected currency pair
-* Save user settings (currency pair and rounding mode)
+* Saving user settings (currency pair and rounding mode)

 ## Dependencies